codersaiful/post-classified-for-docs/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 To display all post based on a shortcode [WPPCD_Post taxs='123,322'].
 User able to display any type custom post.
-Even any type taxonomy.
-Such: category,tags etc.

 == Description ==
 *WP Post Classfied for making Docs, Site map, POST List* helps you to display post list based on category, tag, or any type or taxonomy.
 All condition is depend on shortcode attr.
 See some example of shortcode.